Ludvigs Minde: Changing owners, 1809–1861

-In 1808, shortly prior to his death, Hunæus sold the property for 27,000 eigsdaler to sugar manufacturer Christian Frederik Fiedler.
+In 1808, shortly before to his death, Hunæus sold the property for 27,000 rigsdaler to sugar manufacturer Christian Frederik Fiedler.
 In the same year, Fiedler bought Basnæs Manor on the southern part of Zealand.
-In July 1809, Fiedler sold the two houses on Allégade to artillery captain Johan (Hans) Frederik Uldall /1775–1836), but kept much of the attached land (the Godthåb and Forhåbningsholm lots).
+In July 1809, he sold the two houses on Allégade to artillery captain Johan (Hans) Frederik Uldall (1775–1836), but kept much of the attached land (the Godthåb and Forhåbningsholm lots).
 As a replacement, Yldall bought another farm, Teglgården, making him one of the largest landowners in Frederiksberg.
 In 1836, Uldall sold Berner's old property to the farmer Johan Rasmussen.